IFRS 2 is the International Financial Reporting Standard for every kind of share based compensation respectively ESOP.

 the company settles the share based compensation by making cash payments.

 Companies have to measure the fair value of cash-settled share-based payment transactions at the grant date.
-For cash settled transaction, the fair value is updated on every reporting date.
+For cash-settled transaction, the fair value is updated on every reporting date.

 Journal entries in IFRS 2